 Picture 1-2 Not much to go on here, but the signal posts might be suggestive of somewhere.

-Picture 1-4 A nice Midland Railway sign, but does anyone know where?
+Picture 1-4 A nice Midland Railway sign, but can anyone recognise the location?

-Picture 1-5 Can you recognise this station from the roof profile?
+Picture 1-5 Can you make out this station from the roof profile?